 It happens to all of us.
 We make New Year’s Resolutions and sometime before the first quarter ends we fall off.
 Since I’ve been away so much, I didn’t have the time to follow my gym schedule.
 Honestly, the holidays, personal travels and family obligations are all excuses, but I’m determined to find time to get back into my routine this year.
-If you’ve been slacking on your fitness goals as I have, here are seven easy ways to start working out again.
+If you’ve been slacking on your fitness goals as I have, here are some ways to start exercising after years of inactivity.

 Create a Schedule

 After setting your goals, start to create a schedule around your lifestyle.
 Do you want to work out every day or just a few times a week?
 Are you focusing on cardio or do you want to incorporate strength training?
 The more consistent you are with your schedule, the easier working out becomes.
 You can also log exercises in a journal or digitally with a fitness tracker to document your progress.

 Make sure all of your essentials are put in your gym bag and keep it in an area where you won’t forget it.
 Since I workout in the evenings, I like to keep my gym bag around the same area as my coat or handbag.
 Once I leave for work, it is right there with me.
 I can head to the gym after work instead of going home to make excuses for not going back out.

 Challenges making working out fun.
 There are TONS of challenges to join at work, on social media or with friends that you can join or start.
 Popular ones include abs, squats, push-ups, running and more.
 Check out my Pinterest page as I share health and fitness tips and challenges.

 Get a Workout Buddy